-In sum, the Felon Volunteer Restriction regulates non-expressive conduct.
-Plaintiffs can freely associate with convicted felons who wish to solicit voter registration.
-Plaintiffs can still benefit from whatever institutional knowledge their felon volunteers possess.
+In sum, the Non-U.S. Citizen Volunteer Restriction regulates non-expressive conduct.
+It's not a content-based restriction on protected speech.
+Plaintiffs can freely associate with non-citizens who wish to solicit voter registration.
+Plaintiffs can still benefit from whatever institutional knowledge their non-citizen volunteers possess.
 And the State isn't "plac[ing] any restrictions on" the "methods or means third-party voter registration organizations may use to solicit new voters and distribute registration applications."
-Id. at 1322 (emphasis added).
-"Instead," the Felon Volunteer Restriction "simply regulates an administrative aspect of the electoral process-the handling of voter registration applications by third-party voter registration organizations after they have been collected from applicants."
+Browning, 575 F. Supp.
+2d at 1322 (emphasis added).
+"Instead," the Non-U.S. Citizen Volunteer Restriction "simply regulates an administrative aspect of the electoral process-the handling of voter registration applications by third-party voter registration organizations after they have been collected from applicants."
 Id. (emphasis added).
 The State has compelling interests in such regulations to safeguard the integrity of the elections and each registration application.